 In particular, it is not difficult to anticipate that States will appoint members whom they consider to be more pro-State biased rather than pro-investor biased.
-Indeed, the damaging effect of the politicisation of the appointment of members of international courts and tribunals is currently visible regarding the WTO Appellate Body, for which the US refuses to agree on the re-appointment of several of the Body's members; this has effectively paralysed the Appellate Body and prevents it from carrying out its functions.
+Indeed, the damaging effect of the politicisation of the appointment of members of international courts and tribunals is currently visible regarding the World Trade Organization (WTO) Appellate Body, for which the US refuses to agree on the re-appointment of several of the Body's members; this has effectively paralysed the Appellate Body and prevents it from carrying out its functions.
 As a consequence thereof, the EU - rather ironically - has proposed arbitration as a solution to overcome the current paralysis of the WTO Appellate Body.

 The other important feature, which strongly deviates from arbitration, is the possibility of lodging an appeal on both points of law and fact.
-This obviously will increase the costs of the parties and extend the length of the proceedings further.
+This will obviously increase the costs of the parties and further extend the length of the proceedings.
 It also gives both parties a second bite of the apple, which is exactly what arbitration intends to avoid by offering only a one-shot procedure with a final binding award.

-Despite the initial success of the EU in introducing the ICS in its FTAs, it ought to be noted that Japan did not accept the ICS in its FTA with the EU, while the European Commission has not even put the ICS on the table in its FTA negotiations with Australia and New Zealand; nor is the ICS part of the recently concluded FTA between the EU and Mercosur.
+Despite the initial success of the EU in introducing the ICS in its FTAs, it ought to be noted that Japan did not accept the ICS in its FTA with the EU.
+The ICS has also not been included in either the recently signed FTA between the EU and New Zealand and the FTA between the EU and Mercosur, nor is it on the table in the EU's FTA negotiations with Australia.

 Meanwhile, the ratification of CETA and the other EU FTAs is meeting significant opposition in many EU Member States because national parliaments are still not convinced that the ICS sufficiently addresses their concerns regarding the current ISDS system generally.
+While recently, the Netherlands' Upper Chamber narrowly voted for the ratification of CETA and the German government reached a political agreement to support the ratification of CETA if additional conditions are met, in other EU Member States there is resistance; for example in Ireland, CETA is pending before the Irish Supreme Court.